 I used to write medical blog that was aimed at the general public, in which I covered medical news, clinical research, events and issues affecting clinical practice.
 My blog was shortlisted for the clinical research blog of the year award in the ResearchBlogging.org Awards 2010.
 In addition, I have blogged for the British Medical Journal.

 I have also written feature-length articles for cardiologists and profile articles about scientists who work in a variety of natural and physical science disciplines.
 You can see some examples of my writing here.

-I have undertaken a number of courses in critical appraisal and medical statistics, such as the Critical Appraisal Skills Programme (CASP) Train the Trainer course and a two-day course on the theory and techniques to undertake and interpret statistical analyses of medical data at the Royal Liverpool and Broadgreen University Hospitals NHS Trust.
+I have undertaken a number of courses in critical appraisal and medical statistics, such as the Critical Appraisal Skills Programme (CASP) Train the Trainer course and a two-day course on medical statistics at the Royal Liverpool and Broadgreen University Hospitals NHS Trust.